-The following is a brief summary of the material Israeli tax laws applicable to us, and certain Israeli Government programs.
-Some parts of this discussion are based on new tax legislation which has not been subject to judicial or administrative interpretation.
+The following is a brief summary of material Israeli tax laws and government programs applicable to us.
+Some parts of this discussion are based on new Israeli tax legislation, which has not been subject to judicial or administrative interpretation.
 The discussion should not be construed as legal or professional tax advice and does not cover all possible tax considerations.
 You should consult your own tax advisor concerning the tax consequences of your particular situation, as well as any tax consequences that may arise under the laws of any state, local, foreign or other taxing jurisdiction.